VanV-GBC/COMP3097-Group27/README.md

 - Fix sorting capability
 - Fix tag fields to load from DB
 - Fix ability to add tags
+- Consider storing one tag/restaurant in one key not all tags/restaurants in just 2 keys
 - See if any other UI improvements can be made
 - See if it make sense to add list of countries/provinces to pick from
 - UI Consideration: chips for tags https://ionicframework.com/docs/api/chip